Tanishk-12229/Music-Player/README.md

 ## Description

-Welcome to [Your Repository Name]!
+Welcome Guys !
 This repository hosts an exceptional music player project that I've built using HTML, CSS, and JavaScript.
 This project aims to enhance your music experience by providing a user-friendly interface, advanced functionalities, and seamless integration with your favorite tunes.

 ## Features